 My point is this: we all have highs AND lows.
 Here are five things we can learn from them.

 Perspective is EVERYTHING.
-Earlier this year my husband taught me that we are either succeeding or learning.
+Earlier this year, my husband taught me that we are either succeeding or learning.
 This came at a key time in my life.
-I had just invested heavily in myself to participate in a woman’s wellness expo halfway across the country.
-I bought 1,000 of my own books for a two day conference where 18,000 people were promised.
+I had just invested heavily in myself to participate in a women’s wellness expo halfway across the country.
+I bought 1,000 of my own books for a two-day conference where 18,000 people were promised.
 I fully believed I would sell out.
 Needless to say, I shipped about 994 books home.
 Ouch!
 I was really struggling mentally and emotionally over this, but where I started to see failure, Jim encouraged me to see lessons and stay positive.
-He reminded me that I would have always second guessed myself if I hadn’t tried it.
+He reminded me that I would have always second-guessed myself if I hadn’t tried it.
 Yes, I have a large inventory, but as you’ll see below in the paragraph about choices, I get to choose my perspective.
 I’m still learning about events and the number in attendance (they typically fall short of what is promised in my experience).
 While I actually had to learn this lesson several times this year, it has challenged me to change my focus and be efficient with my time and energy so I can reach more people with my message.

 (And if anyone wants to buy a book, or two, or 200, let me know.
 LOL)

-My friend Lisa Sears did a Facebook live this week and she said that we are built resilient.
+My friend Lisa Sears did a Facebook Live this week, and she said that we are built resilient.
 We just need to learn how to boost that resiliency but we are all naturally resilient.
 As a Bounce Back Better Resilience Certified Trainer, she helps people learn to bounce back quicker and better!
 I love this!
 We are born resilient.
 It’s been my lifelong belief and a big part of my book Come Back Strong was about bouncing back from surgical menopause.
 My next book is already in the brainstorming process and it’s going to center around the idea of turning setbacks into comebacks and knowing when it’s time to rise!